Floe-Project/Floe/docs/src/installation/uninstalling.md

 ## Windows

-On Windows, Floe can be uninstalled using the standard method for uninstalling software, via the 'Installed Apps' or 'Add or Remove Programs' control panel.
+On Windows, Floe can be uninstalled using the standard method for uninstalling software, via the 'Add or Remove Programs' control panel.
 See the [Windows documentation here](https://support.microsoft.com/en-gb/windows/uninstall-or-remove-apps-and-programs-in-windows-4b55f974-2cc6-2d2b-d092-5905080eaf98).

 This uninstalls Floe, but not libraries or presets.
 Follow the instructions below to delete libraries and presets.